CompuTec/wms-docs/user-guide/transactions/stock-transfer/from-transfer-request.md

   ![Remarks](./media/Remarks_InvTrans3.png)

-14. A note about the creation of a document displays.
+14. A note about the creation of a document is displayed.
 Click "OK" to finish the transaction.

   ![Saved](./media/Saved3.png)